pangenome/pggb/README.md

 #### build docker locally

 Multiple `pggb`'s tools use SIMD instructions that require AVX (like `abPOA`) or need it to improve performance.
-The currently built docker image has `-march=haswell` set.
+The currently built docker image has `-Ofast -march=sandybridge` set.
-This means that the docker image can run on processors that support AVX256 or later, improving portability, but preventing your system hardware from being fully exploited.
+This means that the docker image can run on processors that support AVX or later, improving portability, but preventing your system hardware from being fully exploited.
+In practice, this could mean that specific tools are up to 9 times slower.
+And that a pipeline runs ~30% slower compared to when using a native build docker image.

-To achieve better performance, it is **STRONGLY RECOMMENDED** to build the docker image locally after replacing `-march=haswell` with `-march=native` and the `Generic` build type with `Release` in the `Dockerfile`:
+To achieve better performance, it is **STRONGLY RECOMMENDED** to build the docker image locally after replacing `-march=sandybridge` with `-march=native` and the `Generic` build type with `Release` in the `Dockerfile`:

 ```bash
 sed -i 's/-march=haswell/-march=native/g' Dockerfile